gustavovaznet/website-foryou/README.md

-# Foryou
+# Foryou Website
 This website was developed to promote Foryou, a language learning app.

 Do you wanna know more about it?

-Check it out clicking on the linke below: https://github.com/gustavovaznet/app-foryou
+Click the link below and check it out! <br>
+https://github.com/gustavovaznet/app-foryou

 ## Screenshots